oscarmoraperez/spring-security/README.md

 2) Application 1: **demo-app**

-The first part of the homework is implemented in the demo-app Spring application.
+The first is a demo-app Spring application.
 It includes the following:
 - Custom security implementation via backing the users (+roles) in a postgreSQL instance.
 - /info endpoint only visible to users with authorities: VIEW_INFO
 - /about endpoint non-protected